Offer valid through 11/30/23.

 During this course, your child will create make a “light hut” in which to grow plants, dissect a bean seed, observe the germination process, measure transpiration, and produce keepsake paintings with the assistance of nature.Shop Now

 Exploring Creation with Zoology 1: Flying Creatures of the Fifth Day lets your child’s imagination soar with this fascinating study of birds, bats, and flying insects.
 Your young zoologist will investigate the dynamics of flight, learn classification skills, keep a field journal, and explore how the design we see in flying creatures points us toward our Creator.

-High-flying projects for this science course include building a bird feeder, working with nesting materials, and even bringing a flying insect “back from the dead!”Shop Now
+High-flying projects for this elementary science course include building a bird feeder, working with nesting materials, and even bringing a flying insect “back from the dead!”Shop Now

 Exploring Creation with Zoology 2: Swimming Creatures of the Fifth Day dives right into an underwater adventure!
 This course makes a big splash with kids, as they meet whales and dolphins, spy on seals and manatees, and explore the depths of God’s creation with sea turtles, snakes, and salamanders.
 Your child will also uncover the hidden world of crustaceans, sea snails, clams, and soft-bodied friends like the octopus, squid, and nautilus.
 From the microscopic to the massive, no reef is left unexplored!

 Wild and wet projects for this elementary homeschool science course include using blubber as an insulator and exploring how whales can hear underwater sounds from miles away.Shop Now